rki-mf1/omnifluss/docs/adr/003_INV_referenceSelectionNextflowChannels.md

 ## Consequences
 - Pro:
-- - properly labeled and streamlined Nextlow channels
+- - properly labeled and single global Nextlow channel
-- - mode selection can be taken to the main workflow s.t. we avoid using and logging reference selection subworkflows in _static_ mode
+- - _static_ mode skips entire reference selection procedure
-- - All file checking can be done in pure Groovy
 - Con:
-- - one more channel to pass between subworkflows in _kma_ mode compared to a joint channel of FASTA files plus their corresponding indexes
-- - creation of _ch_fasta_references_ brings sightly more code to the main workflow _igsmp.nf_
+- - mildly more code in the main workflow due to the `--reference_selection` switch